chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 An NFS server that implements only synchronous copy does not require the stricter COPY state ID lifetime requirements described in
 {{Section 4.8 of RFC7862}}.
-A state ID used with a synchronous copy lives as long as a state ID that is used for purposes not related to COPY.
+A state ID used with a synchronous copy lives until the COPY operation has completed.

 Regarding asynchronous copy offload, the second paragraph of {{Section 4.8 of RFC7862}} states: